oslo 2025 Cities ending Homelessness Forum Schedule

 -

-Language: English"Social worker and associate professor at VID Specialized University, Turid Misje, will based on her PhD project about homeless EU migrants in Norway discuss how these migrants experience and navigate the NGO-run services that constitute their ‘homes’ in Oslo."
+Language: EnglishSociologist and associate professor at VID Specialized University, Turid Misje, will, based on his doctoral project on homeless EU migrants in Norway, discuss how these migrants experience and navigate services run by NGOs, which constitute their ‘home’ in Oslo.

 Speaker: Turid Misje